 Immediately to the east of the Lopar peninsula is Goli otok (Bare Island), a hummock of arid rock that was used to imprison communists who remained loyal to the Soviet Union after Stalin’s break with Tito in 1948.
-Over a period of five years in the late 1940s and early 1950s, a total of fifteen thousand alleged Stalinists were “re-educated” on Goli otok through forced labour in the island’s quarry.
+Over a period of five years, a total of fifteen thousand alleged Stalinists were “re-educated” on Goli otok through forced labour.
 Few of the prisoners were guilty of seriously plotting against the regime; the majority were minor figures who had simply spoken out against Tito in private and been betrayed by a colleague or friend.
 Inmates were subjected to a harsh regime of beatings and torture; recalcitrant prisoners had their heads immersed in buckets of human excrement, while those who confessed their ideological errors were recruited to torture the others.

-As ideological tensions lessened in the mid-1950s, Goli was used to incarcerate common criminals, and the prison regime was softened.
+From the mid-1950s onwards, Goli was used to incarcerate common criminals, and the prison regime was softened.
 Sent here as an army deserter, Romany singing legend Šaban Bajramović (1936–2008) played in goal for the prison football team and performed in the prison orchestra, going on to become a pan-Yugoslav musical superstar after his release.
-Goli otok’s role in the anti-Stalinist purges was not officially admitted until the 1980s, by which time Tito – on whose personal initiative the camp had been established – was already dead.